Digambar-Jadhav/LearningSeleniumATB8x/README.md

 2. Features of Selenium?
 3. Why Selenium, Advantage, DisAdvantage
 4. How to install Selenium, Use it.
 5. Selenium Arch.
-(W3C, Json Wire protocol)
+(W3C, Json Wire protocol)# LearningSeleniumATB8x